Ablert1213/PHAS0077_Final_Project/README.md

 ## Running the Notebooks

 1. **Environment Setup**: It's recommended to set up a virtual environment to avoid any dependency conflicts.
-Use `venv` or `conda` to create a new environment.
+Use `conda` to create a new environment.

 2. **Launching Jupyter Notebook**: Navigate to the directory containing the notebooks and launch Jupyter Notebook: